 Unlike Is Feature Enabled, the Get Feature Variable methods do not trigger an impression event.
 This means that if you're running a feature test, events won't be counted until you call Is Feature Enabled.
 If you don't call Is Feature Enabled, you won't see any visitors on your results page.

-Required and optional parameters in Java are listed below.
+Required and optional parameters in Python are listed below.

-The feature key is defined from the Features dashboard; see Use feature flags.
+The feature key is defined from the Features dashboard.

 In SDKs v3.1 and later: Invokes the